Introducing QualityLogic’s IEEE 1547.1 Test Tools

 - Limit Maximum Active Power Test*

-- New IEEE 1547.1 FTS – Supports the IEEE 1547.1 Interoperability Tests Section 6 – Includes support for Nameplate Data test, Configuration Information Test, Monitoring Information Test, and Management Information Test sections.
+- New IEEE 1547.1 FTS and Type Tests – Supports the IEEE 1547.1 Interoperability Tests Section 6 and Type Tests Section 5.
+Includes support for Nameplate Data test, Configuration Information Test, Monitoring Information Test, and Management Information Test sections.

-- Test Equipment Automation – Each 1547.1 FTS test case remotely controls and monitors the list of required Test Equipment.
-Customers have the ability to add their own test equipment by adding their own scripts.
+- Test Equipment Automation – Automation is included right out of the box and does not require the user to write a single line of automation script.
+Each 1547.1 FTS test case remotely controls and monitors the list of required Test Equipment.

-- Analysis of Test Results: To the extent feasible with IEEE 1547.1 testing, the 1547.1 FTS will support analysis of the test results to determine pass/fail or provide support to the test engineer making the determination.
+- Analysis of Test Results: To the extent feasible with IEEE 1547.1 testing, the 1547.1 FTS provides test data collected from the equipment for users to perform analysis.

-- End to End Testing – 1547.1 FTS performs end to end testing where the DER is configured and managed through the selected DER Protocol while the power-based testing and verification performed in an automated fashion.
+- End to End Testing – 1547.1 FTS performs end-to-end testing where the DER is configured and managed through the selected DER Protocol while the power-based testing and verification are performed in an automated fashion.

 - Data Collection – Precise data collection from the data analyzer/collector is key to measuring and analyzing the DER device’s behavior based on the IEEE 1547.1 tests.